Hungary–Indonesia relations

 Hungary–Indonesia relations refer to bilateral relations between Hungary and Indonesia.
 The two countries established diplomatic relations on 26 June 1955.
 A Hungarian embassy was opened in Jakarta in 1957.
 In line to Hungarian "Eastern Opening" policy, and due to Indonesian political weight and market potentials, Hungary considered Indonesia as one of the most influential states in the ASEAN.
 While Indonesia sees Hungary as a potential market and a strategic entrance to penetrate the markets of Central Europe and Eastern Europe.
-Hungary has an embassy in Jakarta, while Indonesia has an embassy in Budapest.